-In December 2019, we established a strategic collaboration with Tilray and its wholly-owned subsidiary, Tilray Portugal Unipersoal LDA ("Tilray Portugal") for the purpose of providing us with access to existing and potential markets in Tilray's operating territories.
+In December 2019, we established a strategic collaboration with Tilray and its wholly-owned subsidiary, Tilray Portugal Unipessoal LDA ("Tilray Portugal") for the purpose of providing us with access to existing and potential markets in Tilray's operating territories.
 The collaboration between Tilray and us consists of a set of agreements with Tilray Portugal (the "Tilray Agreements").
 The Tilray Agreements provide us with a seven-and-a-half year exclusivity period over all of the final Tilray-branded products sold in Israel.

 In December 2021, we learned that Tilray Portugal had sold 500 kilograms of products to another Israeli company, which we believed violated the exclusivity provision in the agreement between us and Tilray Portugal.
 We exchanged correspondence with Tilray and Tilray Portugal in which we asserted that Tilray Portugal had violated the exclusivity provision and further asserted that our exclusivity rights remain in full force and effect.
-As we are still in dispute with Tilray and Tilray Portugal on this matter, we are continuing to assess our rights and remedies, including legal action against Tilray.
-Although the Israeli company responsible for violating our exclusivity agreement has declared bankruptcy, we are still considering pursuing compensation for the breach.
-As of the date of this MD&A, there have been no legal proceedings, and the parties are still discussing a possible resolution for the dispute.
+We have not continued pursuing this matter as the Israeli company which acquired products from Tilray entered into liquidation proceedings and its relationship with Tilray no longer exists and the parties have returned to discussing importing shipments to Israel.